Blood Relations

 Family tree:

-- P is Q’s mother → Q is child of P
+- P is Q’s mother → Q is a child of P

-- R is P’s brother → R is sibling of P (male)
+- R is P’s brother → R is P’s sibling (male)

 Key Relationship Chains: